-Unveiling the AnQiCMS navigation tags:item.NavListThe internal structure of the attribute and the wisdom of building a multi-level menu.
+Revealing AnQiCMS navigation tag:item.NavListThe internal structure of the property and the wisdom of building multi-level menus

-As an experienced website operations expert, I am well aware of the importance of a flexible and efficient navigation system for user experience and website SEO.AnQiCMS showcases its strong capabilities in building enterprise-level websites with its high-performance architecture based on the Go language and excellent customizability.item.NavListUnderstand the internal structure of the attribute, and explore how to cleverly use it to build the multi-level navigation menu of our ideal.
+As an experienced website operations expert, I know the importance of a flexible and efficient navigation system for user experience and website SEO.AnQiCMS with its high-performance architecture based on the Go language and excellent customizability, shows strong power in building enterprise-level websites.Today, let's deeply analyze the navigation tags returned by AnQiCMSitem.NavListProperty, understand its internal structure, and explore how to cleverly use it to build the multi-level navigation menu of our ideal.

-After understanding these basic properties, we can easily build the top navigation bar of the website, allowing users to clearly see the various main sections of the website.
-However, modern websites often require more complex navigation forms, such as dropdown menus or multi-level nested menus, at this point, item.NavList[en] Just made an appearance.
+After understanding these basic properties, we can easily build the top navigation bar of the website, allowing users to clearly see the main sections of the website.
+However, modern websites often require more complex navigation forms, such as dropdown menus or multi-level nested menus, at this point,item.NavListIt has appeared.

-Understooditem.NavListAfter the structure of the navigation bar is implemented, it becomes very intuitive to realize multi-level navigation in the template.
-We usually use nestedforLoop and conditional judgment to complete this task:
+Understooditem.NavListAfter the structure, implementing multi-level navigation in the template becomes very intuitive.
+We usually use nestedforLoop and conditional judgments to complete this task:

 {% navList navs with typeId=1 %}